2020 General Obligation Bonds

 General Obligation bonds come before the voters in the state of New Mexico every two years.
 They are a proven and accepted method of funding bricks and mortar projects throughout the state.
 This November, voters will have an opportunity to pass GO Bond C for Higher Education to help provide New Mexico’s colleges, universities and specialty schools with the ability to ensure students have the tools and resources they need to be successful.
 There are no tax increases associated with these bonds.

-GO Bond C will provide more than $155 million in higher education funding, including $51,400,000 for The University of New Mexico and its branch campuses, with no increase in taxes.
-Supporting GO Bond C not only provides more than 60 colleges and universities with access to the latest in training and teaching tools, but your support will help create jobs – including more than 1,500 new jobs that will be created in communities throughout the state.
+GO Bond C will provide more than $155 million in higher education funding, including $51,400,000 for The University of New Mexico and its branch campuses.
+Supporting GO Bond C not only provides funding for more than 60 projects at colleges and universities in New Mexico with access to the latest in training and teaching tools, but your support will also help create more than 1,500 new jobs in communities throughout the state with NO increase in taxes.

 |2020 GO Bonds Projects|